 High Performance Building Regulations

-To achive outdoor water savings, projects involving new or rehabilitated landscaping may also be required to meet the Water Efficient Landscape Ordinance (WELO).
+To achieve outdoor water savings, projects involving new or rehabilitated landscaping may also be required to meet the Water Efficient Landscape Ordinance (WELO).